 What kind of person is best suited for a technical program management position?

-While the TPM title itself clears all-important critical components of the vital role, such as T-Technical, P-Program execution , M-Management/Leadership, I would also add strategic thinking, excellent communication, and people skills as the best suited for this role.
+While the TPM title itself clears all key components of the role that are important as T-Technical, P-Program/process execution , M-Management/Leadership, I will also add strategic thinking, great communication, and people skills as a best fit for this role.

 Leadership and people skills are the key points for success because of the nature of the job.
 TPMs have to work with many people.
-They need to be excellent listeners and exceptional communicators.
+They need to be really good listeners and exceptional communicators.
 They need to be concise and to the point.
 That's really important.

 How did you get your start as a TPM?

-So, I just changed my title to align with what I do and what I am passionate about at some point in my career.
+In one of my management positions I was running three different projects within a program, and I really liked that cross-functional leadership, partnership and collaboration.
+So, at some point in my career I just changed my title to be more aligned with what I do and what I am passionate about.
 So this is a story about how I became a TPM.